UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Your location determines your electric provider in Georgia, with Georgia Power serving most cities and EMCs serving suburban or rural areas.

-In the Peach State, your electric provider is tied to your geography.
-You typically cannot switch providers just because you found a lower rate elsewhere.
-The state is divided into service territories managed by one of three types of entities: an investor-owned utility (Georgia Power), municipal electric systems, or Electric Membership Corporations (EMCs).
+In the Peach State, your electric provider is tied directly to your physical address.
+You cannot switch providers simply because you found a lower rate elsewhere.
+The state is divided into service territories managed by one of three entities: an investor-owned utility (Georgia Power), municipal electric systems, or Electric Membership Corporations (EMCs).

-While you may not have a choice in provider, many EMCs and Georgia Power offer sustainable options.
-You can often sign up for “Green Energy” riders or community solar programs that allow you to support renewable energy generation without installing panels on your roof.
-Additionally, enrolling in time-of-use plans can be a smart way to save on your electric bill while reducing strain on the grid.
+While you cannot choose your electric provider, many EMCs and Georgia Power offer sustainable options.
+Enrolling in community solar programs or time-of-use plans is an environmentally mindful choice that provides a smart way to save on your electric bill while reducing strain on the state grid.

 Infographic showing AGL pipes, competing marketers, and consumers choosing fixed or variable rates.